-Students develop an interpretation of a script through the three stages of the theatre production process; planning, development and presentation.
-They specialise in two production roles, working collaboratively, creatively and imaginatively to realise the production of a script.
-They use knowledge developed during this process to analyse and evaluate the ways that work in production roles can be used to interpret script excerpts previously unstudied.
-Students develop knowledge and apply elements of theatre composition, and safe and ethical working practices in the theatre.
-Students attend a performance selected from the prescribed Theatre Studies Unit 3 Playlist and analyse and evaluate the interpretation of the script in the performance.
-The Playlist is published annually on the VCAA website.
+Students develop an interpretation of a script through the three stages of the theatre production process: planning, development and presentation.
+Students specialise in two production roles, working collaboratively to interpret and realise the production of a script.
+They apply the knowledge developed during this process to analyse and evaluate how production roles can be used to interpret script excerpts previously unstudied.
+Students develop knowledge of elements of theatre composition and safe, ethical, inclusive and sustainable (where possible, environmentally sustainable) working practices in the theatre.
+Students attend a performance selected from the prescribed VCE Theatre Studies Playlist and analyse and evaluate the interpretation of the script of the performance.
+The playlist is published annually on the VCAA website.

-Area of Study 1: Staging theatre Area of Study 2: Interpreting a script Area of Study 3: Analysing and evaluation theatre
+- Area of Study 1: Staging theatre

+- Area of Study 2: Interpreting a script

+- Area of Study 3: Analysing and evaluating theatre